Skip to main content

 Watch out for these signs of root rot in your plants

 Every gardener wants their plants to be healthy and thriving.
 There are pests and diseases to look out for, but most of those affect plants above the ground, which makes them somewhat easier to spot, prevent, and treat.
 What about your plant’s roots, though?
 Don’t let root rot be out of sight, out of mind!
-Here is everything you need to know about root rot, from the earliest warning signs to all of your treatment options.
+Here is everything you need to know about spotting the signs of root rot.

 What is root rot?

-Root rot is, as the name suggests, when the roots of a plant begin to rot and decompose before the plant is dead.
-There are two main causes of root rot, and, although there is some overlap in symptoms and preventative measures, your treatment options may be slightly different.
+Root rot is, as the name suggests, is when the roots of a plant begin to rot and decompose before the plant is dead.
+There are two main causes of root rot, and although there is some overlap in symptoms and preventative measures, your treatment options may be slightly different.

 The first cause of root rot is overly damp soil.
 Standing water or poor drainage leads to soil that is too wet.
 Roots sitting in this soil won’t be able to absorb air, essentially drowning.
 The second cause of root rot is a fungal infection.
 This begins in a similar manner, since fungi grow in moist soil.
 However, fungi don’t need the soil to be as moist for as long as it takes for the first cause of root rot.